InstitutoTodosPelaSaude/arbo/dbt/models/einstein/docs.md

     The UF where the sample was collected.
 {% enddocs %}

+{% docs exame %}
+    Information about the test.
+Used to generate the sample_id and determine the test_kit.
+{% enddocs %}

 {% docs detalhe_exame %}
     Extra information about the test.
 Used to generate the sample_id and determine the test_kit.
 {% enddocs %}